Geraldine McDonald: Later life: 1990s onwards

 In the 1990s she was the chairperson of the Future Directions Early Childhood Education Project, and the recommendations of this group were adopted by the Labour Party when it later came to power.
 In 1992 she retired from NZCER, but continued to work as a consultant and undertook some part-time lecturing at Wellington Teachers' College and Victoria University.
 In later years she became interested in the Flynn effect and argued that it could be explained by changes in children's ages at levels of schooling.
 In 2000 she acted as an expert witness for a sex discrimination case in Hong Kong.

 In 1993 she received an honorary doctorate in literature from Victoria University.
 In 1994 she was made an honorary fellow of the New Zealand Educational Institute.
 In the 1997 New Year Honours, she was appointed a Companion of the New Zealand Order of Merit, for services to educational research.
+McDonald was twice selected to give the Herbison Lecture, first in 1993 and again in 2006.